documatt/sphinx-doc-template/docs/source/overview.md

 The output directory (the {confval}`OUTDIR`) is organized to `<builder>/<language>/` directory layout.

-For example, for builders dirhtml and html, and languages en, cs and he, the following folder and files are created (irrelevant files omitted):
+For example, for builders dirhtml and html, and languages en, cs, and he, the following folder and files are created (irrelevant files omitted):

 ```
 .